 The number one job trend: remote work is staying put.
 Most employees have adapted to remote work and enjoy the flexibility it provides.
 Indeed’s survey reported that “When asked for the factors that contributed to their decision to leave their current jobs, workers reported remote work as one of the biggest reasons.
 Indeed survey data says that 45% of respondents reported that they switched jobs because their employers did not offer flexibility on remote work.”
 The lesson here?
 If you aren’t offering your current (and future) talent pool remote work options where applicable, you will likely begin to see even greater turnover and face an uphill battle when recruiting for new hires.
 Consider reevaluating some of your retention strategies to see if/where you add value.

-The pandemic has created a shift in priorities for many job seekers and an overall sentiment of ‘life is too short to stay with a position I’m not passionate about.’
+These past few years have created a shift in priorities for many job seekers and an overall sentiment of ‘life is too short to stay with a position I’m not passionate about.’
 As the Indeed survey highlights, “Three-quarters of employees surveyed noted that the labor shortage presented them with new career opportunities they would not have had otherwise, encouraging them to switch jobs [and] 85% of job seekers are looking for a big change.”
 Now is the time to revisit your firm’s internal career path program.
 Investing time, money and resources in this is a crucial part of your proactive approach to retaining your top talent, as well as attracting future talent.
 Another job trend to consider as a result of this is that workers open to temporary opportunities could likely be on the rise – as job seekers will want to learn new skills until they find a more permanent position.

 Anxiety about returning to the office is real.
 Precautionary health guidelines are an active part of our daily lives in 2022, and that goes way beyond the workplace.
 With a large portion of today’s workforce responsible for taking care of young, elderly or sick family members, flexibility in their schedule will be essential for most prospective employees.
 Whether this means prioritizing a hybrid work environment or a position offering flexibility in work hours, most job seekers will be looking for a role that allows for work/life balance.
 Wondering where to start?
 You can learn more about managing a hybrid workforce with our 6 Tips to Building an Inclusive Hybrid Workplace.